DECEMBER, JANUARY, FEBRUARY

 When storms do blow through (“Kona storms” begin making appearances in late October and into the winter), then can last for a few days at a time, dumping torrents of water island-wide).
 As for the sea conditions, winter is a time where you can experience extended calms – mornings with flat glassy waters are not uncommon, particularly off Lahaina where the afternoon winds are often blocked by the West Maui Mountains.

 December is two-faced.
-Up until about the 20th, it’s very quiet on Maui.
+Up until about the 20th, it’s typically pretty quiet on Maui.
 It’s easier to get a vessel for a private charter within a week of your visit than it is for a shared trip unless there are already 4 of you so the charter is confirmed.
 Parties of 1 or 2 may have to be flexible in their fishing dates.
 After December 20th it’s a different story.
 The holiday season is upon us and the hotels and condos fill up almost overnight.
-For the week between Christmas and New Years, you’ll be hard pressed to get on a top catch boat if you haven’t already booked by mid-November.
+For the week between Christmas and New Years’, you’ll be hard-pressed to get on a top catch boat if you haven’t already booked by mid-November.
 January … Busy for the first two weeks, then it drops off slightly.
 February … Busy throughout the month.